lsswiss/surveyfriend/README.md

 You don't want to pay SurveyMonkey or SurveyMonster to create surveys for your customer journeys.

-Then **SurveyFriend** is your friend!
+Then **SurveyFriend** is your friend:

-SurveyFriend is a simple PHP script that allows you to create surveys and store responses.
+- SurveyFriend is a simple PHP script that allows you to create surveys and store responses.

-It's easy to use and requires no database.
+- It's easy to use and requires no database.

-You can easily configure your surveys using a JSON file.
+- You can easily configure your surveys using a JSON file.

 ## Prompt for ChatGPT or Perplexity AI to create new surveys from scratch: